GeoWarp: An automatically differentiable and GPU-accelerated implicit MPM framework for geomechanics based on NVIDIA Warp: Automatic differentiation for Jacobian construction

 Exploiting this independence, we construct a seed vector $\tensor{e}$ with a single nonzero entry within each block, allowing the Jacobian rows associated with all active entries to be computed in parallel using a single backward pass.
 Because each seed entry is localized to a non-overlapping block, the resulting rows do not interfere with one another and can be extracted independently.
 This block-wise seeding strategy drastically reduces the number of backward passes required—down from one per degree of freedom to a small number determined by the block decomposition—and thereby accelerates the AD workflow while preserving exactness.

 By iterating over all degrees of freedom using structured seed vectors, the full sparse Jacobian can be assembled with a fixed number of reverse-mode AD passes, determined by the size of the independent blocks.
-In this study, the GIMP scheme results in 25 backward passes in 2D and 125 in 3D.
-However, this sparse differentiation strategy is not limited to GIMP and extends to other shape functions, with the number of AD passes varying according to the block size---\eg~3 for linear shape functions, 5 for quadratic B-splines, and 7 for cubic B-splines.
+The block size $b$ can be obtained through $b = 2 w - 1$, where $w$ is the support of the shape function (\ie~the number of grid nodes influenced by a particle along one spatial direction).
+In this study, the GIMP scheme ($w = 3$) results in $b = 5$, which corresponds to 25 backward passes in 2D and 125 in 3D.
+This sparse differentiation strategy is not limited to GIMP and extends to other shape functions, with the number of AD passes varying according to the block size.
+As summarized in Table~\ref{tab:block_size}, linear shape functions ($w = 2$) result in $b = 3$, while quadratic and cubic B-splines ($w = 3$ and $w = 4$) lead to $b = 5$ and $b = 7$, respectively.
+The total number of AD passes thus depends solely on the shape function support rather than the total number of unknowns in the global system.
+This dependence effectively decouples differentiation cost from global system size, which is critical for achieving scalability in large-scale three-dimensional simulations.
 This strategy enables substantial computational savings by leveraging the locality of particle--grid interactions.
 Furthermore, the use of non-overlapping seed patterns facilitates fine-grained parallelism, allowing the differentiation process to be executed efficiently on modern hardware accelerators.
 The result is a substantial reduction in computational cost without compromising accuracy.

-The proposed sparse differentiation algorithm is summarized in Algorithm~\ref{algorithm:sparse_differentiation}, which presents the general procedure for three-dimensional problems.
+The proposed sparse differentiation is summarized in Algorithm~\ref{algorithm:sparse_differentiation}, which presents the general procedure for three-dimensional problems.
 The two-dimensional case is recovered by omitting components in the $z$-direction.
+The local indices \texttt{local\_x}, \texttt{local\_y}, and \texttt{local\_z} are introduced to systematically traverse the degrees of freedom within each independent block.
+For example, the active degrees of freedom in Fig.~\ref{fig:jacobian_construction_two_algorithms_sparse} correspond to $\texttt{local\_x} = 1$ and $\texttt{local\_y} = 1$.

+Lastly, Warp provides a convenient finite-difference utility, $\texttt{warp.autograd.jacobian\_{fd}}$, that aids in debugging gradient computations.
+This function computes numerical approximations of derivatives, which can be directly compared with those obtained via automatic differentiation.
+Such tools are particularly useful for identifying issues related to non-symmetric Jacobian matrices.